-The website ApartmentTherapy.com says that “Enzymatic cleaners release cultures that literally eat the urine, leaving things sanitary and smell free once dry.”
+The website ApartmentTherapy.com says, “Enzymatic cleaners release cultures that literally eat the urine, leaving things sanitary and smell-free once dry.”
 Many non-protein-based carpet and fabric deodorizers alone won’t be able to handle the strong, pervasive odor.

 - 1 cup crushed, dried aromatic herbs (rosemary, lavender, etc.)

 - 1 teaspoon cinnamon

 - 1 teaspoon baking soda